thewhitetulip/intro-to-vuejs/1_introduction.md

 We got started with components, we need to now render the actual tasks.

-We will _not_ define the data in the component because we want the UI and the data to be decoupled, hence we will pass the data to the component from the html page and the component would just render the data which is passed to it.
+Vue components do allow us to define data field.
+But we will _not_ define the data in the component because we want the UI and the data to be decoupled, hence we will pass the data to the component from the html page and the component would just render the data which is passed to it.
 Data is passed to a component using the `props` field.

+This way, we can fetch data by AJAX calls and render them in the component.
+Plus we can take this component and easily add to another project as we are just going to render external data in this component.

+The syntax to define a component is

+	Vue.component('name',{
+		// options
+	})

+The name should always be in kebab case, smaller case alphabets separated by a -, like <my-element> and **not** <MyElement>.
+Vue does not restrict us from using CamelCase, but we should not use it just to stay compliant with HTML standards.

+Our todo has the following definition:

 	Vue.component('todo', {
-		props:['item'],
+		props: ['item'],
 		template: '<li>{{item.title}} \
 		{{ item.text}} \
 		<template v-if="item.assign">\